colidescope

 print(add_function(2))

-You can pass any number of inputs into a Function, but the number of inputs must always match between what is defined in the Function and what is passed into it when the Function is called.
-For example, we can expand our simple addition Function to accept two numbers to be added:
+You can pass any number of inputs into a function, but the number of inputs must always match between what is defined in the function and what is passed into it when the function is called.
+For example, we can expand our simple addition function to accept two numbers to be added:

 def add_two_numbers(input_number_1, input_number_2):